makgyver/PRL/index.rst

 - 'iterations': number of iterations of PRL;

 - 'solver': the algorithm for solving the game.
-Up to now the available algorithms are 'FictitiousPlay', 'AMW' and 'LinProg'.
+Up to now the available algorithms are 'FictitiousPlay', 'AMW' and 'LinProg';

 - 'solver_params': it is the ordered list of parameters of the solver.
 For more details, please refer to the documentation of the solvers.